Share your insights

 • The incidence has increased over the past decades, partly due to improved diagnostic techniques and also due to factors that increase risk.

-• In vitro fertilization (IVF) or other assisted reproductive technologies (ART)
+• In vitro fertilisation (IVF) or other assisted reproductive technologies (ART).

 Clinical Features